Freiburg im Breisgau: History

 In 1520, Freiburg decided not to take part in the Reformation and became an important centre for Catholicism on the Upper Rhine.
 Erasmus moved here after Basel accepted the Reformation.
 In 1536, a strong and persistent belief in witchcraft led to the town's first witch-hunt.
 The need to find a scapegoat for calamities such as the Black Plague, which claimed 2,000 area residents (25% of the town's population) in 1564, led to an escalation in witch-hunting that peaked in 1599.
 A plaque on the old town wall marks the spot where burnings were carried out.

 The seventeenth, eighteenth, and nineteenth centuries were turbulent times for Freiburg.
-At the beginning of the Thirty Years' War in 1618, its population numbered between 10,000 to 14,000; when it ended in 1648, only 2,000 remained.
+At the beginning of the Thirty Years' War in 1618, its population numbered between 10,000 and 14,000; when it ended in 1648, only 2,000 remained.
 In August 1644, it was the site of the Battle of Freiburg, said to be the bloodiest battle of the war in terms of percentage of casualties.

 Between 1648 and 1805, when the town was not under French occupation, it was the administrative headquarters of Further Austria, the Habsburg territories in southwest Germany.
 In 1805 the town, together with the Breisgau and Ortenau areas, became part of Baden.
 In 1828, after the Archdiocese of Freiburg was founded, Freiburg became seat of a Catholic archbishop.